 Heroin is an illicit drug that is highly addictive.
 The abuse can lead to a difficult struggle.
 It is an opiate, which is commonly abused because of its fast acting high.
-Heroin abuse and addicition can be treated through the help of a drug rehab program.
+Heroin abuse and addiction can be treated through the help of a drug rehab program.
 The Cirque Lodge drug rehab offers heroin information to help individual better understand this drug of abuse.
-For those seeking treatment and recovery for heroin addiction, we encourage you to call the Cirque Lodge alcohol and drug rehab center at 1-877-99-REHAB today.
+For those seeking addiction treatment and recovery for heroin struggles, we encourage you to call the Cirque Lodge alcohol and drug rehab center at 1-877-99-REHAB today.

 |Slang Names for Heroin|

 Heroin is a depressant that is commonly abused for its sedative effects.
 It comes in the form of white or brown powder or as a black tar substance.
 The drug is usually sniffed, injected or smoked.
 Many abusers will turn to intravenous injection, because it is the fastest means to the high.
 When introduced to the brain, heroin converts to morphine and interacts with the opioid receptors in the brain.
 This is also coupled with an influx of pleasurable feelings, often referred to as a "rush".
 As a depressant, when the rush is over, the drug will make the individual very drowsy for hours.
 It also slows down body functions, such as heart rate and breathing.
 Overdosing can lead to respiratory failure where breathing is slowed to the point of death.